Public Alerts: Click here

 People who inject opioid drugs are very skilled at recognizing and responding to overdose, and have told us that this program would be valuable to them

-Anyone who is at risk of opioid overdose may drop in to the Street Connections office at 496 Hargrave Street (Main Floor) during regular office hours (Monday to Friday, 8:30-4:30) and ask to see a nurse about the naloxone program.
+Anyone who is at risk of opioid overdose may drop in to the Street Connections office at 496 Hargrave Street (Main Floor) Monday to Friday, 8:30am to 3:30pm, and ask to see a nurse about the naloxone program.
 No appointment is necessary.
 The nurse will take a health history, train the person to recognize and respond to overdose – including how to give someone naloxone if they overdose, and the person will be given a take-home naloxone kit.
 The whole visit should take less than 1 hour and the take-home naloxone kit is free.

 It is best if the person comes in with another person who is close to them (partner, roommate, family member) who is likely to be present if they overdose.
 These other people will also be offered training on how to respond to opioid overdose.